 U.S. produced 6-cyl and 8-cyl engines manufactured by a particular corporation may be interchanged with ones of similar configuration from the same corporation (e.g., a Chevrolet engine would be allowed in a Pontiac).
+Corporate engine substitutions include induction systems and thus no weight penalty is incurred for using the OE induction from the substituted engine.

-Similar configuration is defined as having the same number and arrangement (i.e. V, Straight, Flat, etc.) of cylinders and camshafts (e.g. Dual Overhead).
+Similar configuration is defined as having the same number and arrangement (i.e. V, Straight, Flat, etc.) of cylinders and camshafts(e.g. Dual Overhead).
 Displacement changes are allowed.
 Alternate engines for a particular model must locate the bell housing to block mounting surface in the same plane as the standard part.